 - Krakow: Extreme Shooting Range with Hotel Transfers

-- Krakow: Folk Show & 3-Course Dinner at Jama Michalika Café
+- From Krakow: Polish Folk Show with All-You-Can-Eat Dinner

 Which of these Krakow restaurants do you most want to try?
 Let me know in the comments section below!